Peter Bernhardt, Ph.D.

 Labs and Facilities

-The Bernhardt/Meier lab works with colleagues at the following institutions; the Missouri Botanical Gardens (St. Louis, USA), the Missouri Department of Conservation (St. Louis), the Anderson Prairie Reserve (Welda, Kansas), The Plant Evolution and Systematic Division of the Beijing Academy (Beijing, China), the Royal Botanic Gardens (Sydney, New South Wales), Kings Park and Botanical Gardens (Perth, Western Australia).
+The Bernhardt/Meier lab works with colleagues at the following institutions; the Missouri Botanical Gardens (St. Louis, USA), the Missouri Department of Conservation (St. Louis), the Anderson Prairie Reserve (Welda, Kansas).
 Ongoing projects within the Bernhardt/Meier lab include...

 - Pollination and breeding systems in milkweeds (Asclepias species) native to the American midwest.